SafeShift: Safety-Informed Distribution Shifts for Robust Trajectory Prediction in Autonomous Driving: Preliminaries

-In a distribution shift, we split $\mathcal{S}$ into two sets: $\mathcal{S}_{ID}$, representing the in-distribution set, and $\mathcal{S}_{OOD}$ representing the out-of-distribution set.
-The task of safety-informed remediation then is to minimize the drop in performance on safety-relevant metrics for trajectory prediction (\idest collision rates) when tested on $\mathcal{S}_{OOD}$, for a model trained and validated only on $\mathcal{S}_{ID}$.
+Under distribution shift conditions, $\mathcal{S}$ may be split into two sets---$\mathcal{S}_{ID}$, representing the in-distribution set, and $\mathcal{S}_{OOD}$ representing the out-of-distribution set.
+The task of robust trajectory prediction then, is to minimize the drop in performance on safety-relevant metrics for trajectory prediction (\idest collision rates) when prediction models are tested on $\mathcal{S}_{OOD}$, after being trained and validated only on $\mathcal{S}_{ID}$.